TimPietrusky/visual-and-light-workshop/README.md

 - What is the purpose of this workshop?
 - Why do we want to generate visuals and control lights?
+  - What do you love?
-- We want to do all of this in the browser with web technologies
+- We want to do all of this in a web browser
   - Implications of open source software

 ---